-- Work with area staffs to assist with the planning, publicity and evaluation of campus wide events and activities.
+- Work with area staffs to assist with the planning, publicity and evaluation of area wide events and activities.

-- Provide area staffs with resources from campus wide events and activities.
+- Provide area staffs with resources from area wide events and activities.

-- Solicit and compile information, articles, etc. for PRC users and for the PRC Newsletter
+- Solicit and compile information, articles, etc. for PRC users.

 - Promote events and activities.